Dark-Light-20/adventJS-2024/README.md

 The solutions can be made with JavaScript, TypeScript or Python.
 I'll try to made all 25 challenges with the 3 options :3

 _For TypeScript initially I'm gonna use the same JavaScript code, making type checking changes when needed._

+_For Python initially I'm gonna translate the JavaScript code, using special python functions to replace js array methods._

 ## Credits